telefonicaid/fiware-sth-comet/README.md

 As already mentioned, all this configuration parameters can also be adjusted using the [`config.js`](https://github.com/telefonicaid/IoT-STH/blob/develop/config.js) file whose contents are self-explanatory.

+It is important to note that there is a limitation on the bytes a MongoDB namespace (concatenation of the database name and collection name) may have (see <a href="http://docs.mongodb.org/manual/reference/limits/#namespaces" target="_blank">http://docs.mongodb.org/manual/reference/limits/#namespaces</a>
+for further information).
+This forces us to generate hashes as part of the names of the created collections based on the combination of the concrete service, service path, entity and attribute.
+The hash function used is SHA-512.

+To let the user or developer easily recover this information, a collection named ```DB_COLLECTION_PREFIX + _collection_name``` is created and fed with information regarding the mapping of the collection names and the combination of concrete services, service paths, entities and attributes.

 [Top](#section0)